Subscribe

 After making a sale, engage customers by asking for their feedback.
 Surveys provide valuable intel on shoppers’ preferences and behaviors, which can inform your email marketing strategy.

 Surveys also reveal what customers like and dislike about your products and shopping experience.
-Net Promoter Score (NPS) surveys ask customers to rate their overall experience with your brand and use that intel to generate a score ranging from -100 to 100.
+Net promoter score (NPS) surveys ask customers to rate their overall experience with your brand and use that intel to generate a score ranging from -100 to 100.
 NPS surveys can accurately measure customer loyalty, identify areas of improvement, and more.

 Examples of Great Email Marketing